Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 Browse the file you just downloaded and click  `Upload`.

-To load that data we will use Python UDF that reads data from Shapefile .
+The file we just uploaded contains the polygons of administrative boundaries in Netherlands.
+The data is stored in [Shapefile format](https://en.wikipedia.org/wiki/Shapefile) which is not yet supported by Snowflake.
+But we can load this file using Python UDF and [Dynamic File Access feature](https://docs.snowflake.com/developer-guide/udf/python/udf-python-examples#label-udf-python-read-files).
+We will also use some packages available in Snowflake Anaconda channel.

 Run the following query that creates a UDF:

 ```
-CREATE OR REPLACE FUNCTION PY_LOAD_GEODATA(PATH_TO_FILE string, filename string)
+CREATE OR REPLACE FUNCTION py_load_geodata(PATH_TO_FILE string, filename string)
 RETURNS TABLE (wkt varchar, properties object)
 LANGUAGE PYTHON
 RUNTIME_VERSION = 3.8